 In recent years homosexuality in Uganda has become an increasingly volatile political and social issue.
-Last month an LGBTQI activist was murdered in his home and Ugandan police detained 16 men on suspicion of homosexuality and human trafficking.

 In a paper I wrote in 2013, I examined the local factors that contributed to the political and social ferment over sexuality in Uganda.
 This adds to growing research on homosexuality in Africa, much of which focuses on understanding homophobia in the local context.